 Submatriculation for Penn Undergraduates

-- Students applying to the program must have a minimum 3.0 GPA, but higher GPA's are strongly recommended.
+- Applicants must have a minimum 3.2 GPA, but higher GPAs are preferred.

-- Students are strongly encouraged (but not required) to take ENVS 200 Intro to Environmental Analysis before submatriculation.
+- You are strongly encouraged to take ENVS 100 Intro to Environmental Science before submatriculation.

 - If you are interested in submatriculating, you should meet with both your undergraduate academic advisor and the Master of Environmental Studies Program Director as early as possible.
 They will help you determine whether this program is a good fit for you and confirm your eligibility.

 - SAS students accepted into the program will need to complete an additional submatriculation plan signed by the Program Director of the Master of Environmental Studies, your undergraduate major advisor, and the College Office Advisor prior to your enrollment in the program.
 All other students should consult with their school to determine what forms need to be completed.

 Master of Environmental Studies submatriculates may have four courses double-counted toward both the undergraduate and graduate programs.
 All double-counted courses must be approved by both your undergraduate and graduate academic advisors.